 Anis one that is under study and is not approved by the U.S. (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

 To learn more about investigational drugs, read the What is an Investigational HIV Drug? fact sheet.

 What is elvucitabine?

-Elvucitabine is an investigational drug for the treatment of HIV infection.
+Elvucitabine is an investigational drug that is being studied for the treatment of HIV.

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.9